 It can be reassembled within minutes too.

 Aceshin’s vertical climber has an alloy frame which is coated with an anti-rust paint.
 I always sweat a lot during my vertical climber workouts, so the latter is a very helpful feature.
+Still, you should always keep your sweat under control with a high-quality gym towel.

 For added comfort, the handles on the vertical climber are encased with high-density sponge mats.